Infineon/mtb-example-wifi-https-server/README.md

 ### Using a web browser:

 1. Enter the URL `https://mysecurehttpserver.local:50007`.
-This opens the HTML page; it will look like as follows:
+This opens the HTML page; it will look as follows:

    **Figure 1.
 HTTPS web page**